lj-ditrapani/SWE430/markdown/example1.markdown

     window.stringInfo = stringInfo;

+With this change in place, the `stringInfo` object has a `countUpperCaseLetters()` function defined, but it doesn't do anything yet.
+Let's run the tests again.
 Now the "Count upper-case characters" test assertions each fail with an `undefined` result.
 Let's fill in the function to take in a string parameter and count the number of upper-case letters found in the string.
 The function should initialize a count variable to 0, loop through each character in the string and add one to the count if the character is an upper-case letter.
 Looking at the table on the
 [ASCII][]
 Wikipedia page, we can see that upper-case characters have code values between 64 and 90 inclusive, so these will be the values we will use to compare the character code value against.

     stringInfo.countUpperCaseLetters = function(string) {
         var i, code, count = 0;